Tiernebre/zone-blitz-deprecated/docs/development.md

    see a prompt for the Java server running.
 8. **Navigate to https://dev.zoneblitz.app a browser of your choice**.
 You should now see your locally running copy of the zone blitz website.
-   - You could also navigate to http://0.0.0.0:8000 if you wanted to access the server directly without going through the proxy.

 ### Debug Support